Nida, Lithuania - Things to Do in Nida

 Book Thomas Mann's summer house Tours:

-Curonian lagoon kayaking
+Curonian lagoon kayaking at dusk

-Book Curonian lagoon kayaking Tours:
+Book Curonian lagoon kayaking at dusk Tours:

 Getting There